cocogitto/cocogitto/docs/website/config/README.md

 - Type: `Array<String>`
 - Optional: `true`
-- Description: an array of additional path globs to consider part of the package.
+- Description: An array of additional path globs to consider part of the package.
   These additional paths will trigger a package version bump in addition to the path in `path`.
   The globs are evaluated with [globset](https://crates.io/crates/globset) with the `literal_separator` option enabled.
 - Example: